The Power of Love (Frankie Goes to Hollywood song): Dalton Harris version

 In 2018, the Jamaican-British singer Dalton Harris, a contestant and eventual winner of the 15th series of the UK TV talent competition programme The X Factor, released the song as his winning song from the series.
 The song was in association with and featuring additional vocals by the same series' 9th season winner James Arthur, making it the second time the winning song UK X Factor is promoted as a duet or group performance rather than a solo performance by the winner, after the winners of 2017 when Rak-Su duetted with Wyclef Jean and Naughty Boy for their single entitled "Dimelo".

 As in many earlier X Factor-winning releases, VAT collected on sales of the X Factor winner's charity song will be donated to children's charities, Together for Short Lives and Shooting Star Chase, declared the UK Chancellor of the Exchequer, Philip Hammond.
 The UK Department of Health and Social Care will make the donation of the VAT on the UK government's behalf.
-This is reportedly The X Factor UK's 11th charity release.
+This is reportedly The X Factor UKs 11th charity release.

 Charts

 Other cover versions

 The song has been recorded by many other acts.
 Several Dutch heavy metal artists, including the lead singers of Nightwish, Epica and Within Temptation recorded a cover in support of the Red Cross aiding victims of sexual violence in war-zones.
+German band Oomph! also covered the song for their best-of album Delikatessen.
+Feeder also covered the song in 2002.